Trendelenburg gait

-Trendelenburg gait, named after Friedrich Trendelenburg, is an abnormal gait.
-It is caused by weakness or ineffective action of the gluteus medius muscle and the gluteus minimus muscle.
+Trendelenburg gait, first described by Friedrich Trendelenburg in 1895, is an abnormal human gait caused by an inability to maintain the pelvis level while standing on one leg.
+It is caused by weakness or ineffective action of the gluteus medius and gluteus minimus muscles.

-Gandbhir and Rayi point out that the biomechanical action involved comprises a Class 3 lever, where the lower limb's weight is the load, the hip joint is the fulcrum, and the lateral glutei, which attach to the antero-lateral surface of the greater trochanter of the femur, provide the effort.
+Gandbhir and Rayi point out that the biomechanical action involved comprises a class 3 lever, where the lower limb's weight is the load, the hip joint is the fulcrum, and the lateral glutei, which attach to the antero-lateral surface of the greater trochanter of the femur, provide the effort.
 The causes can thus be categorized systematically as failures of this lever system at various points.

 Signs and symptoms

-During the stance phase, or when standing on one leg, the weakened abductor muscles allow the pelvis to tilt down on the opposite side.
-To compensate, the trunk lurches to the weakened side to attempt to maintain a level pelvis throughout the gait cycle.
-When the hip abductor muscles (gluteus medius and minimus) are weak or ineffective, the stabilizing effect of these muscles during gait is lost.
+During the stance phase, or when standing on one leg, the weakened abductor muscles (gluteus medius and minimus) on the side of the supporting leg allow the opposite hip to droop.
+To compensate, the trunk lurches to the weakened side to maintain the center of gravity over the supporting leg.
+This produces a characteristic "waddling" gait.

-When standing on the right leg, if the left hip drops, it is a positive right Trendelenburg sign (the opposite side drops because the hip abductors on the right side do not stabilize the pelvis to prevent the droop).
+Trendelenburg gait may be bilateral or unilateral.
+If, when standing on the right leg, the left hip drops, it is a positive right Trendelenburg sign (the opposite side drops because the hip abductors on the right side do not stabilize the pelvis to prevent the droop).
 When the patient walks, if he swings his body to the right to compensate for left hip drop, he will present with a compensated Trendelenburg gait.
 The patient exhibits an excessive lean in which the upper body is thrust to the right to keep the center of gravity over the stance leg.